 WhatsApp Business

-WhatsApp is the most frequently used messaging service and last year, its parent company Facebook decided to leverage this and allow its businesses to use the platform for sending messages or notifications that are meant to market their products and services.
+WhatsApp is the most frequently used messaging service, and last year, its parent company, Facebook, decided to leverage this and allow its businesses to use the platform for sending messages or notifications that are meant to market their products and services.

 While the service might be free for business owners, WhatsApp charges business users who take more than 24 hours to reply to a message.
-This is obviously to keep businesses bound to engage and reply through WhatsApp.

 With the increase of fake news and otherwise misleading information on the platform, WhatsApp introduced a new feature to help users spot suspicious links that could be used to spread misinformation.